 While recycling volumes are steadily improving, key materials still lose as much as 85% of their value in one use cycle.
 The reasons for this value leakage, and what can be done to prevent it, are key to any circular economy agenda.
 This talk will present the results of a project investigating the options to preserve material value across plastics, steel, aluminium, and other key material flows in Sweden.
 Jointly, these present an opportunity to lift the conversation about a circular economy from chiefly an environmental agenda, to one grounded in economic and industrial opportunity.

 Per Klevnäs is a Partner at Material Economics.
-An economist by background, he was a core member of McKinsey’s sustainability practice, and also worked at the Stockholm Environment Institute and the New Climate Economy project.
+With a background as an Economist, he was a core member of McKinsey’s sustainability practice, and also worked at the Stockholm Environment Institute and the New Climate Economy project.

-The circular economy paradigm is considered as one of the feasible approaches to deal with challenges such as pollution, waste generation, resource scarcity and sustaining future businesses.
-The circular approach entails a system where reuse of resources (e.g. materials, energy) can be perpetuated through ingenious design of socio-technical systems and nifty use of information.
-If quality of virgin materials is considered as reference for continued use, the quality of materials from secondary sources such as recycling must match this and with no loss of material content in the recycling processes.
+The circular economy paradigm is considered as one of the most feasible approaches to dealing with challenges such as pollution, waste generation, resource scarcity and sustaining future businesses.
+The circular approach entails a system where reuse of resources (e.g. materials and energy) can be perpetuated through ingenious design of socio-technical systems and nifty use of information.
+If quality of virgin materials is considered as a good reference for continued use, the quality of materials from secondary sources such as recycling must match this and with no loss of material content in the recycling processes.
 This is obviously a gigantic technical challenge which, besides clever innovations in recycling or recovery technologies, needs support from the system that exploits the value of these materials converting them into useful products.
-“Circular manufacturing systems” is one of the emerging approaches where the materials’ value is exploited in the best possible way through systemic thinking of developing value proposition models, products, supply chains and information management to ensure that products can be kept is use cycle as long as feasible from the environmental and economic perspective.
-In this manufacturing paradigm, the manufacturing system is designed for reusing and remanufacturing and finally material recovery through recycling, however ensuring that the recycling stage can be delayed as long as feasible.
+“Circular manufacturing systems” is one of the emerging approaches where the materials’ value is exploited in the best possible way through systemic thinking of developing value proposition models, products, supply chains and information management to ensure that products can be kept in the use cycle as long as is feasible from the environmental and economic perspective.
+In this manufacturing paradigm, the manufacturing system is designed for reusing and remanufacturing and finally material recovery through recycling, however ensuring that the recycling stage can be delayed as long as possible.
 This presentation will look at the practical challenges of developing circular manufacturing systems and their implementation in the manufacturing industry.

-Assistant professor, head of the Manufacturing and Metrology Systems, Royal Institute of Technology (KTH)
+Assistant Professor, Head of Manufacturing and Metrology Systems, Royal Institute of Technology (KTH)

-Amir Rashid is Associate Professor and head of the Manufacturing and Metrology Systems division at the department of Production Engineering in the Royal Institute of Technology (KTH), Stockholm.
+Amir Rashid is Associate Professor and Head of the Manufacturing and Metrology Systems Division at the Department of Production Engineering in the Royal Institute of Technology (KTH), Stockholm.
 He has a PhD in Production Engineering and more than 15 years of experience in manufacturing industry.
-His initial research had a focus on productivity improvements in manufacturing processes and lately shifted more to sustainability in manufacturing systems.
-His innovative ideas and concepts in the area of closed loop manufacturing were acknowledged at the European level through award of a R&D project named ResCoM.
-In his leadership, this four-year endeavour, in a consortium of 12 RTD and industrial partners from around Europe, has succeeded in developing tools, methods and a decision support platform for facilitating the manufacturing industry in its transition from linear to circular systems.
-Amir Rashid is also leading a Circular Economy initiative by KTH (CE@KTH) where four larger schools of Sweden’s largest technical university are collaborating to develop research and education in circular economy.
-This initiative also aims to provide a vibrant platform to collaborate with Swedish industry, policy makers, research and academic community in the field of circular economy.
+His initial research had a focus on productivity improvements in the manufacturing processes and lately shifted more to sustainability in manufacturing systems.
+His innovative ideas and concepts in the area of closed loop manufacturing were acknowledged at the European level by having received a special award for the R&D project named ResCoM.
+Under his leadership, this four-year endeavour, in a consortium of 12 RTD and industrial partners from around Europe, has succeeded in developing tools, methods and a decision support platform for facilitating the manufacturing industry in its transition from linear to circular systems.
+Amir Rashid is also leading a Circular Economy initiative by KTH (CE@KTH) where four larger schools from Sweden’s largest technical university are collaborating to develop research and education in circular economy.
+This initiative also aims to provide a vibrant platform to enable collaboration between Swedish industry, policy-makers and the research and academic community in the field of circular economy.

 Development and application of a circular economy analysis framework